samphillips38/quantify-lite-frontend/README.md

 -   `src/pages`: Contains the main page components:
     -   `InputPage.js`: A form to collect the user's annual earnings and a list of savings goals.
 It manages the form state and sends the data to the optimization service upon submission.
+    -   `LoadingPage.js`: A page that displays in between the `InputPage.js` and `ResultsPage.js`.
+A loading animation and list of accounts displays while collecting results from the backend.
     -   `ResultsPage.js`: Displays the optimization results passed from the input page.
 It renders a list of investment recommendations and provides links to external account pages.
 -   `src/services`: Handles API communication.
     -   `api.js`: Contains the `optimiseSavings` function, which makes a POST request to the backend's `/optimise` endpoint.
-It can also return a hardcoded set of mock data if the "Use Mock Data" option is selected, which is useful for testing or if the backend is unavailable.
+Also contains `submitFeedback` function, which makes a POST request to `/feedback` to store feedback results.
 -   `src/styles`: Contains the CSS files for styling the application.
     -   `App.css`: Global styles and theme variables (colors, fonts, etc.).
     -   `InputPage.css`: Styles specific to the input form and its components.